andywer/zaster/packages/cli/README.md

-# @wallet CLI
+# Zaster CLI

 Digital payment, as simple as Git.
-CLI tool of the @wallet library.
+CLI tool of project Zaster.

 **Attention: The private keys are stored in a truly secure way (AES-256 encryption).
 If you loose your password you will not be able to recover the keys!
 So please make sure to store a backup of your private keys in a safe place.**